This page contains affiliate links. Please read our disclosure for more info.

 How to Get to Spello

 Spello is on a train line so you can easily get to Rome, Assisi, Perugia, Spoleto and other destinations in Umbria.
 See trenitalia.com for train times.
+On our second visit to Umbria we returned to London by train which was a great way to travel—read more about our Italy to London train trip.
 If you want to explore the smaller towns and countryside you might want to rent a car.

 Many thanks to B&B Terra dei Santi who gave us a discount on our apartment